 In additional analyses, we separated between those who married an immigrant or majority background spouse.
 These analyses, where information on all spouses was available, yielded similar results (available on request).

 In multivariate analyses majority populations were grouped with immigrants and descendants of Nordic origin.
 If parents were from different countries, we used information on mother’s country of birth.

+Table 2 includes average marginal effect of age across the full age distribution.
+B coefficients for age and age squared not shown, but available upon request.

 References